scando1993/thingsboard.github.io/docs/services/trainings.md

     </tr>
 </table>

-### ThingsBoard Data Visualization
+### Pacificsoft Data Visualization

-Learn how ThingsBoard platform helps to collect and visualize IoT data and use this knowledge to improve customer experience.
+Learn how Pacificsoft platform helps to collect and visualize IoT data and use this knowledge to improve customer experience.

-This training session will provide you with the in-depth understanding of ThingsBoard visualization capabilities, widget customization, user roles, and permissions.
+This training session will provide you with the in-depth understanding of Pacificsoft visualization capabilities, widget customization, user roles, and permissions.

 **Agenda:**

 - Web UI
     - Explain web UI capabilities and main business entities: Devices, Customers, Users, and Dashboards.
-    - Explain ThingsBoard user roles and their permissions.
+    - Explain Pacificsoft user roles and their permissions.
     - **Exercise:** create Device and provision Device Credentials
 - Dashboards
     - Explain Dashboard features and capabilities